sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ## gNMI client
-A gNMI client could subscribe for events with optional filter on event source in streaming mode.
+A gNMI client could subscribe for events in streaming mode.
+At the rate of 10K/second and to conserve switch resources, only one gNMI client is supported and hence all events are sent to the client with no additonal filtering.
+It is expected that the client will save events in a an external storage and consumer clients can watch/query from the external resource with filters.
-Below shows the command & o/p for subscribing all, and receiving BGP events.
+Below shows the command & o/p for subscribing all events.
 ```
 gnmic --target events --path "/events/" --mode STREAM --stream-mode ON_CHANGE